Title: | Score Matching Estimation by Automatic Differentiation |

 Also estimates standard errors and covariance.

-Many score matching estimators have an objective function that has a quadratic form (see scorematchingtheory
+Many score matching discrepancy functions have a quadratic form (see scorematchingtheory

 ).